draperlaboratory/VIBES/README.md

 The top-level object must include the following fields:

+* `"property" : "S-EXP"` -
+  Specifies the correctness property (as an S-expression in a JSON string) that VIBES should use to verify the correctness of the patched EXE.
+* `"patches" : [PATCH-OBJECTS]"` -
+  Specifies the patches to apply as an array of patch fragment description objects.
+Each object in the array describes a change to a single contiguous piece of assembly code.
+The objects have three fields:
-* `"patch" : "NAME"` -
+  * `"patch-name" : "NAME"` -
     Currently, there are two hand-written patches, named `ret-3` and `ret-4`.
     The first patch returns 3, and the second returns 4.
   * `"patch-point" : "HEX"` -
     Specifies the address in the EXE to start patching.
 Must be a valid hex number in a JSON string, e.g., `"0x54"`.
   * `"patch-size" : INT` -
     Specifies the number of bytes to overwrite with the patch.
-* `"property" : "S-EXP"` -
-  Specifies the correctness property (as an S-expression in a JSON string) that VIBES should use to verify the correctness of the patched EXE.

 The top-level object may include the following optional field: